India is a country with one of the largest education systems in the world. As of 2018, India caters to over 250 million students.

 Even though India produces lakhs of graduates every year, only a chunk of them manages to get placed as they have the relevant skills required for the job role.

-According to the Global Skill Gap Report by Udemy, 92% of the Indian employees believe there is a huge skill gap in the country.
+According to the Global Skill Gap Report by Udemy, 92% of Indian employees believe there is a huge skill gap in the country.
 Whereas, 76% have admitted that the issue of skill gap has personally affected them.

 Therefore we must encourage skill-based learning.